visgl/luma.gl/dev-docs/RFCs/v8.1/gpu-accelerated-polygon-clipping.md

 ## Performance

-CPU filtering is expensive as it performs filtering of each individual object in a serial fashion and it's complexity is O(N*E), where `N` is number of objects and `E` is number of polygon edges.

-Above proposed GPU Filtering runs in parallel and the number polygons or polygon edges has no impact on time as everything is combined to same texture.

-Texture sampling is not cheap and it comes with some overhead.
-But when number of points to be clipped and there are multiple polygons, the overhead could much smaller than the gains.

 Here are the performance numbers for clipping randomly generated points (same set of points are used for both CPU and GPU) to a 10 side convex polygon.
 For CPU clipping, I used [@turf/boolean-within](https://www.npmjs.com/package/@turf/boolean-within)